ArdentEmpiricist/text_analysis/README.md

 ---

-**Tip:**
-All functions work with any Unicode text.
+## Named-Entity Heuristic (how it works)

+The current NER is a **simple capitalization heuristic**:

+1. Split the original (non-stemmed) text into tokens.
+2. A token is counted as a candidate entity if:
+   - it starts with an uppercase letter (Unicode-aware), and
+   - it is **not** fully uppercase (to avoid acronyms) and
+   - it is **not** the very first token of a sentence if it is a common function word (e.g. English “The”).
+3. Candidates are aggregated case-sensitively (so “Berlin” and “BERLIN” are treated differently).

+> Note: This heuristic is language-agnostic and will overgenerate in some cases (sentence-initial words).
+It is intentionally **fast** and **deterministic**.
+For higher quality, consider post-filtering with custom lists or integrating a proper NER model.

 ---

 ## Scientific Features & Best Practices

-* Language-aware stemming and stopwords for English, German, French, Spanish, Italian, Arabic
+* Multi-language support: automatic language detection for English, German, French, Spanish, Italian, Arabic
+* Optional stemming for many languages (e.g., en, de, fr, es, it, pt, nl, ru, sv, fi, no, ro, hu, da, tr)
-* Optional additional stoplist (e.g. for project-specific terms)
+* Optional custom stoplist (e.g. to filter project-specific terms)
 * N-gram and co-occurrence analysis for computational linguistics or stylometry
 * Collocation statistics with mutual information (PMI)
 * Configurable context window size (±N words)